Slack Technologies builds engineering team to combat outages

 Since April 2017, Slack has suffered 40 days with outages as well as 51 days where some users suffer incidents that reduce functionality, according to the company’s status website.

-(GRAPHIC: How Slack's outages compare to rivals - tmsnrt.rs/2GPrELh)
+(GRAPHIC: How Slack's outages compare to rivals - http://tmsnrt.rs/2GPrELh)

 In the same time frame, rival Atlassian Corp PLC’s services Hipchat and Stride have incurred a combined four days with outages and 25 days with incidents, according to Atlassian’s status websites.
 Competing services Microsoft Teams, Google Hangouts Chat, Workplace by Facebook and Cisco Spark do not provide comparable service status statistics.